Covid-19 workplace safety toolkit

 The spread of Covid-19 means there are clearly now more factors to consider.

 Follow this guide from the Health and Safety Executive to assess the risks in your workplace.

 Covid-19 testing for the general public has now ended under the government's Living with Covid policy.
 Lateral flow tests are available for purchase from pharmacies and online.

 The NHS advises that if a person feels unwell, has symptoms of Covid-19 or has tested positive, to stay at home for at least five days.

 If your staff are returning from abroad, you should make sure they check the latest guidance to find out if they need to self-isolate before returning to work.

 You should give staff the support they need to self-isolate.
-Find out more about how the council can support those required to stay at home to protect others.

 Ensure you plan for the possibility of staff self-isolating as part of your business continuity plans.